 - Asana – Helped Sony Music to increase creative production capacity by 4x and reduce campaign production time by 75%.

-If we could name one thing that outdates rarely and should remain unchanged along with the organization’s development – hands down for values.
+If we could name one thing that outdates rarely and should remain unchanged along with the organization growth – hands down for values.
 The fact that culture is difficult to measure, keeping this aspect under control seems to be quite tricky.
 In a small organization, you can deal with this by maintaining old school human relations (1-1 conversation) or providing a comprehensive onboarding process.
 However, this approach is nearly impossible to scale along with the organization’s growth.
 Preservation of initial vision becomes more and more challenging with each new employee on board.
 This problem is especially visible in a fast-growing organization.
 Because fostering the culture is quite a specific process – it requires both universal technology and highly specific communication.
-The solution to these problems can be solved by both – simple off-the-shelf software and more comprehensive custom software.
-Let’s take a closer look at both approaches.
+The business solution software to these problems can be solved by both – simple off-the-shelf culture software and more comprehensive company culture software.

-Along with extremely dynamic growth (160% year to year), Airbnb faced difficulties in maintaining their culture.
+Along with extreme organization growth (160% year to year), Airbnb faced difficulties in maintaining their culture.
 The growing number of new employees each month, entering with their own habits and culture, was bringing completely new DNA into the organization.
 Additionally, the dynamic environment made it difficult to proceed with the long-lasting, detailed onboarding process.

 In Decathlon, dynamic growth and hundreds of physical locations may cause difficulties in maintaining high-standard company culture.
 Under such conditions, it is easy to lose inclusivity among employees.
 Despite comprehensive onboarding, it was challenging to foster the values and update employees on the company’s mission on a daily basis.
-Decathlon took a step ahead and decided to design a solution that would deliver comprehensive information and the latest news about the company.
+Decathlon took a step ahead and decided to reach for custom software development with a solution that would deliver comprehensive information and the latest news about the company.

 Airbnb CEO executes a “hands-on” strategy.
 One of the most significant elements is a weekly newsletter written by the CEO to every employee.
 In the letter, Brian Chesky covers all the most important events of a particular week, future plans, and all the additional thoughts.
 Each employee can reply to the email and discuss it with the CEO.
 This solution can be made with the use of any newsletter tool – such as MailChimp or Freshmail.
 In this video, you can find more about Chesky’s culture-building philosophy.

-Decathlon designed an app dedicated to maintaining employee’s inclusivity.
-The mobile app makes the solution easily accessible to all the employees – also those working in the stores.
+Decathlon designed an dedicated company culture software for maintaining employee’s inclusivity.
+The mobile app makes the business software solution easily accessible to all the employees – also those working in the stores.
 The app includes articles, the latest news, and the company’s plans.
-The main advantage of this solution over emailing approaches is gathering all the company’s internal information in one place.
+The main advantage of this culture software over emailing approaches is gathering all the company’s internal information in one place.
 Even a new employee can easily reach the full knowledge base.
 Apart from sharing the information, employees have access to tools and valuable content to enrich their knowledge.
 In addition, the management board receives exact information about published content performance which helps to produce better quality content in the future.

 It is hard to evaluate the culture in numbers.
 However, it is worth to mention that AirBnB can boast of one of the strongest organization’s culture in the world.

 Decathlon’s culture reflects in very high ratings on job portals.
-The app itself became a daily source of information about the company.
-The app is actively used by employees, noting over 5000 launches each month with over 500+ active installations.
+The culture software is actively used by employees, noting over 5000 launches each month with over 500+ active installations.